-Again- if you are going through a family law it is very likely that there is at least one significant piece of information that is either being communicated poorly or is not being communicated at all to the opposing party.
+Again, suppose you are going through family law.
+In that case, it is very likely that at least one significant piece of information is either being communicated poorly or is not being communicated at all to the opposing party.

 This piece of information could be the motivation for seeking a child custody modification or could be the reason why you are seeking sole conservatorship of your child.
-Sometimes if the parties in a case allow their attorneys to act as the means by which communication is achieved then there can be difficulties in ensuring the message is conveyed correctly.
+Sometimes if the parties in a case allow their attorneys to act as to how communication is achieved, there can be difficulties in ensuring the message is conveyed correctly.

 A parenting coordinator can focus on particular issues and communicate those to either side without the risk of misinterpretation or misunderstanding.
-If you and your opposing party understand where either side is coming from it is easier to approach him or her with goodwill in hopes of reaching a settlement on an issue relating to your children.
+If you and your opposing party understand where either side is coming from, it is easier to approach them with goodwill in hopes of settling on an issue relating to your children.
 At the very least, you both will be able to operate with the same information in mind.

 Developing methods for collaboration in parenting

-Your children would be able to benefit from their having both parents weigh in on the same side of an issue.
-You and your opposing party have now one less issue to fight about and can actually feel like you accomplished something together for once when it comes to parenting.
+Your children would benefit from their having both parents weigh in on the same side of an issue.
+You and your opposing party now have one more minor problem to fight about and can feel like you accomplished something together for once when it comes to parenting.

 Settling disputes regarding parenting issues and reaching a proposed joint resolution or statement of intent regarding those disputes

-If you can utilize a parenting coordinator to increase the lines of communication between you and your spouse and then to pinpoint particular issues that need work it is more likely that you can avoid having to rely on the judge to resolve those issues.
+If you can utilize a parenting coordinator to increase the lines of communication between you and your spouse and then pinpoint particular issues that need work, it is more likely that you can avoid relying on the judge to resolve those issues.

-Every parent’s goal in a family law case should be to make decisions that are in the best interest of their children.
-By going to the opposing party in your case in an honest effort to settle any outstanding issues the chances of reaching an agreement that does so increase dramatically.
+Every parent's goal in a family law case should be to make decisions in their children's best interest.
+Going to the opposing party in your case in an honest effort to settle any outstanding issues increases the chances of reaching an agreement that does so dramatically.

 Questions regarding Parenting Coordinators?
 Contact the Law Office of Bryan Fagan, PLLC

-The Law Office of Bryan Fagan, PLLC represents clients across southeast Texas in the field of family law.
-If you have any questions on this subject or any other please do not hesitate to contact our office.
-A free of charge consultation with one of our licensed family law attorneys are available six days a week.
-We can answer your questions and discuss with you the services that we can provide to you as a client of our office.
+The Law Office of Bryan Fagan, PLLC, represents clients across southeast Texas in family law.
+If you have any questions on this subject or any other, please do not hesitate to contact our office.
+A free-of-charge consultation with one of our licensed family law attorneys is available six days a week.
+We can answer your questions and discuss the services that we can provide to you as a client of our office.